AdobeDocs/commerce-pwa-studio/src/pages/integrations/live-search/index.md

 ## Render Live Search results

-To control the Live Search placement on your PWA storefront, use the local-intercept file.
-See the [extensibility framework](https://developer.adobe.com/commerce/pwa-studio/guides/general-concepts/extensibility/#intercept-files) documentation to learn more.
+You can control where Live Search appears on your PWA storefront using the local-intercept file.
+Learn more in the [extensibility framework](https://developer.adobe.com/commerce/pwa-studio/guides/general-concepts/extensibility/#intercept-files) documentation.

 The location for `local-intercept.js` file may differ depending upon the method of initialization/setup of the project.